 Gaston home prices are not only among the most expensive in Oregon, but Gaston real estate also consistently ranks among the most expensive in America.

-Gaston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Gaston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gaston are a mix of both white- and blue-collar jobs.
 Overall, Gaston is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Gaston who work in office and administrative support (19.61%), maintenance occupations (12.22%), and sales jobs (11.25%).

 Also of interest is that Gaston has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Gaston is that it can take a long time to commute to work.
 In Gaston, the average commute to work is 30.91 minutes, which is quite a bit higher than the national average.

 As is often the case in a small city, Gaston doesn't have a public transportation system that people use for their commute.

 In Gaston, just 9.65% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.